mlflow/mlflow/docs/source/getting-started/intro-quickstart/index.rst

 Welcome to MLflow!

-The purpose of this quickstart is to provide a quick, no-nonsense, bare-bones guide to the most essential core APIs of MLflow Tracking.
+The purpose of this quickstart is to provide a quick guide to the most essential core APIs of MLflow Tracking.
 Specifically, those that enable the logging, registering, and loading of a model for inference.

 .. note::